 “What we found was a pattern that suggested that during this rest, after doing something that was emotionally evocative, their brain showed activity that suggested depth of processing, and this depth of processing is a cardinal feature of high sensitivity.”

-Among the most robust signals in the participants who scored with higher levels of SPS was a greater connectivity between the precuneus and the hippocampus, a circuit that is implicated in episodic memory consolidation and spontaneous memory retrieval.
+Among the most robust signals in the participants who scored with higher levels of SPS was greater connectivity between the precuneus and the hippocampus, a circuit that is implicated in episodic memory consolidation and spontaneous memory retrieval.
 The consolidation of memory is important, Acevedo said, in order to prepare an individual for future similar situations and how to respond to them.

 Meanwhile, weaker connections were found between the periaqueductal gray and the amygdala, a region important for the modulation of pain and anxiety, as well as between the insula and the hippocampus, a circuit that is thought to be important for emotion processing and stress regulation.
 These negative connections could be the reason sensitive people report overstimulation and higher anxiety, Acevedo said.
 The “robust negative connectivity” of the hippocampus and insula, in particular, suggests “higher order, deliberative consolidation of memory,” rather than the habitual, automated responses typically triggered by stressful events.

 The results of this paper represent a significant advance in the growing understanding of sensory processing sensitivity, a trait that is present among an estimated 1.4 billion of the global population.
 The results may also have some clinical relevance for those with mood disorders, such as anxiety, said Acevedo, whose book The Highly Sensitive Brain, is a finalist for the 2021 Association of American Publishers Professional and Scholarly Excellence (PROSE) Award in Neuroscience.
-One way to help with that tension and trouble focusing, whether or not you consider yourself highly sensitive?
+One way to help with that tension and trouble focusing is whether or not you consider yourself highly sensitive.
 Acevedo said:

 “Take a break.
 For all of us, but especially for the highly sensitive, taking a few minutes’ break and not necessarily doing anything but relaxing can be beneficial.
 We’ve seen it at the behavioral level and the level of the brain.”